onderwijsin/navigator-data-generator/README.md

 KiesMBO.nl wordt voortdurend ververst met actuele cijfers en informatie van de scholen en SBB over beroepen, opleidingen en de arbeidsmarkt.
 Om aan te sluiten op de belevingswereld van de doelgroep, zijn jongeren gedurende het gehele proces van de ontwikkeling van de portal nauw betrokken.

 [API DOCS](https://gateway-portal.s-bb.nl/api-details#api=kiesmbo-api&operation=Export)

+## Notes
+- In Datahub, Organization have location fields for their main locations.
+There is also a M2M field to store all of the organizations locations.
+Ideally, the main location would be defined in a relationship as well, but Directus Map Layouts don't support related geodata.
+For Onderwijsloket, this layout is not necessary!